Benedictines: United Kingdom

 The English Benedictine Congregation is the oldest of the nineteen Benedictine congregations.
 Through the influence of Wilfrid, Benedict Biscop, and Dunstan, the Benedictine Rule spread rapidly, and in the North it was adopted in most of the monasteries that had been founded by the Celtic missionaries from Iona.
 Many of the episcopal sees of England were founded and governed by the Benedictines, and no fewer than nine of the old cathedrals were served by the black monks of the priories attached to them.
 Monasteries served as hospitals and places of refuge for the weak and homeless.
 The monks studied the healing properties of plants and minerals to alleviate the sufferings of the sick.

 During the English Reformation, all monasteries were dissolved and their lands confiscated by the Crown, forcing those who wished to continue in the monastic life to flee into exile on the Continent.
-During the 19th century English members of these communities were able to return to England.
+From the middle of the 19th century, Benedictine monasteries and nunneries began to flourish again.